kuidio/kuidapps/pkg/reconcilers/network/DESIGN.md

 # design

-utlimately the network reconciler is the uber reconciler it checks the network devicex and check the differencex -> this indicates there was a change
+utlimately the network reconciler is the uber reconciler it checks the network devices and check the differences -> this indicates there was a change

 Now the question remains:
 - what to do here?